ilanmotiei/One-Shot-CQA-with-GPT3/README.md

 Code for the our NLP course research paper:

 We investigated the ability of neural models to understand and answer questions with respect to some context, i.e., with respect to previously asked questions and their answers about a given passage.
 Then we used the learnt model to feed the bigger GPT-3 model (350M parameters) with in-context samples from the training set when queried about a new one.
 We propose a method for inferencing with GPT-3 in the conversational question answering task and show that the best results are obtained mostly when using the model that was fine-tuned for that task.
-We also show the superiority of our method among some 2 naive ones, which chose samples randomly as the context sample that's fed to GPT-3.
+We also show the superiority of our method among 2 naive ones, which chose samples randomly as the context sample that's fed to GPT-3.

 We've also built a retrivel module based on the TD-IDF algorithm together with an API for a convienient use.